dice-group/faraday-cage/README.md

 You just need to extend a couple of abstract classes to tailor-fit FARADAY-CAGE to your application domain.

-## Experimental Warning

-FARADAY-CAGE is in an early development stage (v0.x.y), where API can and will change frequently.

 ## Documentation

 Will be made available with the first stable release.